codeamazone/rock-paper-scissors/readme.md

 # How to Play

-- Make sure you have python installed
+- Make sure you have Python installed
 - Fork/clone the repository and open the project directory in your console.
-- Start the game by entgering the following command
+- Start the game by entering the following command

 ```
 python game.py